HMS Hesperus (H57): Wartime modifications

 While under repair in early 1943, the ship was converted to an escort destroyer.
 'A' gun was replaced by a Hedgehog anti-submarine spigot mortar and the .50-calibre machine gun mounts were replaced by a pair of Oerlikons.
-Additional depth charge stowage replaced the 12-pounder high-angle gun and Hesperus received the one-ton Mk X depth charge and four Mk IV depth-charge throwers during the same refit.
+Additional depth charge stowage replaced the 12-pounder AA gun and Hesperus received the one-ton Mk X depth charge and four Mk IV depth-charge throwers during the same refit.
 Hesperus was also fitted with the Foxer acoustic decoy to protect her against German acoustically guided torpedoes.